orangain/contextual-github-review/README.md

 ## Configuration

 1. Click the extension icon in the Chrome toolbar
-2. Optionally enter a GitHub Personal Access Token for:
+2. Enter a GitHub Personal Access Token
-   - Access to private repositories
-   - Higher API rate limits (5000 requests/hour vs 60/hour)
+   - This is required for fetching blame information using GitHub's GraphQL API.
 3. Click "Save Settings"

 ## How to Create a GitHub Token